rainbow-table/voluntree/_README.md

 ## Usage

-> Some usage instructions
+> Login as either a nonprofit or volunteer.
+  Volunteers will be provided with volunteering opportunities in their locale.
+Non-profits will be able to post those oppotunities.

 ## Requirements

-- Node 0.10.x
+- Node 8.1.4
+- grapgQl 0.10.3
-- Redis 2.6.x
+- Angular 2.0.0
-- Postgresql 9.1.x
+- ionic 2.0.0
-- etc
+- typescript 2.4.1
-- etc
+- Cordova 7.0.1
 ## Development

 ### Installing Dependencies